gabiap90/meme-folder-wails-svelte/README.md

 - add linked images and copy their links when needed

 ## 0.2
-- Functionality: add an image by link in the meme-folder.json file - done
+- add an image by link in the meme-folder.json file - done

 ## TODO features
 - Fix for windows - oh hold until wails 3